rsaavedraf/checkmate-in-x/README.md

 the idea is to then write two functionally equivalent implementations in the Rust language: one single-threaded, then another multi-threaded.
-Then finally compare their performance, i.e. fill out a table like the following with their (relative?) executing times for specific Mate-in-X problems, all running on the same machine:
+Then finally compare their performance, i.e. fill out a table like the following with their (relative?) execution times for specific Mate-in-X problems, all running on the same machine: